LazyJazzDev/LongMarch/README.md

 #### Step 0: Prerequisites

-- [Python3](https://python.org): Install anywhere you like (System-wide, User-only, Conda, Homebrew, etc.).
-We will refer the python executable path as `<PYTHON_EXECUTABLE_PATH>` in the following instructions.
 - [vcpkg](https://github.com/microsoft/vcpkg): The C++ package manager.
 Clone the vcpkg repo to anywhere you like, we will refer tha vcpkg path as
   `<VCPKG_ROOT>` in the following instructions (the path ends in `vcpkg`, not its parent directory).
 - [MSVC with Windows SDK (version 10+)](https://visualstudio.microsoft.com/downloads/): We usually install this via Visual Studio installer.
 You should select the following workloads during installation:
   - Desktop development with C++

   Then everything should be installed automatically.
+- [[optional] Python3](https://python.org): We provide python package with pybind11.
+Such functionality requires Python3 installation.
+You may install anywhere you like (System-wide, User-only, Conda, Homebrew, etc.).
+We will refer the python executable path as `<PYTHON_EXECUTABLE_PATH>` in the following instructions.
 - [[optional] Vulkan SDK](https://vulkan.lunarg.com/sdk/home): Vulkan is the latest cross-platform graphics API.
 Since D3D12 is available on Windows, this is optional.
 Install the SDK [Caution: not the Runtime (RT)] via the official **SDK installer**.
 You should be able to run `vulkaninfo` command in a new terminal after installation. **No optional components are needed for this project**.
 - [[optional] CUDA Toolkit](https://developer.nvidia.com/cuda-downloads): CUDA is optional, however, some functions such as most of the GPU-accelerated physics simulation features will require CUDA.
 Install the toolkit with the official **exe (local)** installer.
 You should be able to run `nvcc --version` command in a new terminal after installation.